MarcoKl99/C-string-lib/README.md

 - `str_find`:   Find a substring (the needle) in a string (the haystack) and return a pointer to the first char of the occurrence if present
 - `str_count`:  Count the number of occurrences of a substring in a given string
 - `str_split`:  Split a string at a given substring and return a list of the resulting pieces (the famous pointer to pointer!)
+- `str_substr`: Get the substring of a given string, specified by a start- and end-index
+- `str_to_upper`: Return a new string as the uppercase version of the given one
+- `str_to_lower`: Return a new string as the lowercase version of the given one

 ### New dstring_t Functions ✨